jmframe/noah-da-gp/README.md

 * 09-09-2020 [jmframe]: Extracting local parameters for each site.
 * 09-11-2020 [jmframe]: Setup objective function to calculate for qe, qh & nee
 * 09-17-2020 [jmframe]: I think I got the local parameters from the gather\_data and extract\_data tools working.
+* 09-20-2020 [jmframe]: Found a problem with the surface pressure, the code had a hardwired conversion that needed to be removed.